Early Childhood Special Education (Birth to Five)

 • Internship in Early Childhood Special Education: Age 3 to 5

-Teacher smiling at student
+An early childhood teacher smiling at student

 Post-baccalaureate students who have earned a B.A. or B.S. in Elementary Education, Family and Consumer Sciences/Child Development Option, or a related field in early childhood development are eligible for this program.
 Applicants must have earned at least a 3.0 undergraduate GPA.
+This is a pre-k program and does not prepare candidates to work in kindergarten or primary-grade classrooms.

-Online Learning At UW
+Online Learning at UW

-The University of Wyoming provides a comprehensive range of fully-online and hybrid programs in addition to the online Early Childhood Special Education (Birth to Five) Certification Program.
+The University of Wyoming provides a comprehensive range of fully online and hybrid programs in addition to the online Early Childhood Special Education (Birth to Five) Certification Program.
 They are equivalent to in-person programs in all the ways that matter – same learning expectations, same accreditation and your transcript doesn’t differentiate how you learned.
 Additionally, online learners have unique needs, and we provide a suite of academic and student resources tailored to help you succeed while at UW and after you graduate.

 What can you do with an Early Childhood Special Education (Birth to Five) Certificate?